gouwsxander/bash-style-guide/README.md

 See [BashFAQ028](http://mywiki.wooledge.org/BashFAQ/028) for more information

-For a case study on `__dirname` in multiple languages see my blog post
+For a case study on `__dirname` in multiple languages, see my blog post

 [Dirname Case
 Study](http://daveeddy.com/2015/04/13/dirname-case-study-for-bash-and-node/)